kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/sale-contracts.md

 )
 ```

-The function `enforce-quote-update` is called in from the `buy` step in the ledger and takes two parameters:
+The function `enforce-quote-update` is called from the `buy` step in the ledger and takes two parameters:

 - `sale-id (type: string)`: This parameter represents the `pact-id` that is created when the token is offered up for sale in the ledger.
 - `price (type: decimal)`: This parameter represents the final price associated with the sale.

 ## Using a sales-specific contract

-The sale contract can be used by providing the sale contract's module name as
-part of the quote specification when calling the `offer` function in the ledger.
+You can specify the sale contract to use by providing the module name for the contract as part of the `quote` specification when calling the `offer` function in the ledger.
-Here's an example of the quote specification with the sale contract's module
+The following example illustrates the `quote` specification with the `sale-type` set to use the `marmalade-sale.conventional-auction` sale contract:
-name mentioned under the key `sale-type`.

 ```pact
 "quote" : {